-Factor Questions to consider Languages spoken, cultural diversity Do you need to provide warnings in languages other than English?
+FACTOR QUESTIONS TO CONSIDER LANGUAGES SPOKEN, CULTURAL DIVERSITY Do you need to provide warnings in languages other than English?
 Are there cultural customs that mean your warnings should be directed to particular people or leaders within the community, or that your suggested actions will be difficult to enact?
-History and stability within the community Has this community experienced a similar incident in the past?
+HISTORY AND STABILITY WITHIN THE COMMUNITY Has this community experienced a similar incident in the past?
 Will this affect their behaviour or response to your warning?
-Are people within this community familiar with local risks or landmarks or are they predominantly new to the area, or perhaps holiday-makers?
-Social or economic disadvantage If this area has known social or economic disadvantage, how might your dissemination of warnings, or the language used within your warnings be most effective?
+Are people within this community familiar with local risks or landmarks or are they predominantly new to the area, or perhaps tourists?
+SOCIAL OR ECONOMIC DISADVANTAGE If this area has known social or economic disadvantage, how might your dissemination of warnings, or the language used within your warnings be most effective?
 Is your suggested action achievable?
-Population age Is this a community with a high proportion of older or younger people?
+POPULATION AGE Is this a community with a high proportion of older or younger people?
 How might this impact the language you use, dissemination channels and advice provided?
-Specific at-risk or vulnerable communities How might people with disabilities be affected in this incident?
+SPECIFIC AT-RISK OR VULNERABLE COMMUNITIES How might people with disabilities be affected in this incident?
 Do they need additional information or advice?
 Which channels and communication methods will best assist these groups?
 Is this an area with a high population of tourists who may be unfamiliar with their surroundings or unaware of their risk?
 Can messages include easy to identify landmarks for tourists lacking local knowledge?
 Where might tourists travel to if early departure or evacuation is recommended?
-Telecommunication coverage Many areas have limited telecommunication access, and in an emergency, access can be put at further risk if usage is higher, or power or infrastructure is damaged.
+Research has indicted that Tourist Leave Zone messages were effective during the 2019-20 Black Summer bushfires in communicating risk and motivating people to take protective action (Whittaker 2021).
+TELECOMMUNICATION COVERAGE Many areas have limited telecommunication access, and in an emergency, access can be put at further risk if usage is higher, or power or infrastructure is damaged.
 What kind of coverage exists for the areas you are warning?
 What alternative channels might you utilise or prioritise?
-Road access and conditions What are road networks and conditions like in this area?
+ROAD ACCESS AND CONDITIONS Many areas have limited telecommunication access, and in an emergency, access can be put at further risk if usage is higher, or power or infrastructure is damaged.
+What kind of coverage exists for the areas you are warning?
+What alternative channels might you utilise or prioritise?
+What are road networks and conditions like in this area?
 Should this inform specific advice in your warnings - from driving safely, to the importance of early departure, use of key roads by emergency services or ability to leave/return to an area?